Groovera

-Groovera (or Groovera New Modern Radio) was an independent, multi-channel, commercial-free, and listener-supported web-based radio station dedicated to "chill-out music".
-It was founded in 2005 by Timothy James Quigley (July 30, 1970 - July 16, 2020), widely known as Tommy Ohmz, in his Seattle, Washington, living room initially as FrostByte Groove Lounge.
+Groovera (or Groovera New Modern Radio) was an independent, high quality multi-channel, commercial-free, listener-supported, freemium web-based radio station dedicated to "chill-out music".
+Non-stop smooth ultra-modern music 24/7.
+Groovera was founded in 2005 by Timothy James Quigley (July 30, 1970 - July 16, 2020), widely known as Tommy Ohmz, in his Seattle, Washington, living room initially as FrostByte Groove Lounge introducing three channels: flagship channel Jet City Lounge an elegant mix of fine mid-tempo chill-out music, Audio Popsicle a tasty swirl of chilled pop music and Low Mercury a deep mix of mellow chilled electronica.
 Specifically, Groovera featured mixes of downtempo, future lounge, nu-jazz, vaporwave, ambient pop, trip hop, psybient and neo-soul, as well as other related and contributing genres.
-Groovera went offline temporarily in May 2012 and announced on Facebook on June 19, 2012, that Groovera had resumed operation and introduced three new channels: Exotic Lounge, Chill Surreal, and Soul Nouveau.
+Groovera went offline temporarily in May 2012 then announced on Facebook on June 19, 2012 that Groovera had resumed operation introducing three new channels: Exotic Lounge chill for sun chasing world travelers, Chill Surreal the dreamy, tinted side of chill-out music and Soul Nouveau chilled neo-soul from around the globe.
 Groovera introduced the VIP Lounge in March 2016 as a way to reward Groovera's contributors and supporters.
-Groovera New Modern Radio came to an official halt on the eve of what would have been the founder and general manager Tommy Ohmz's 50th birthday, July 29, 2020, at 12:08:13 p.m.
-Tommy Ohmz was in the process of renewing the Groovera Trademark with his California based attorney at the time of his untimely passing.
+Groovera New Modern Radio came to an official halt on the eve of what would have been the founder and general manager Tommy Ohmz's 50th birthday, July 29, 2020, 12:08:13 pm.
+Tommy Ohmz was in the process of renewing the Groovera Trademark with his California-based attorney at the time of his untimely passing.
 As of February 2021, the Groovera web site is listed as "under construction".
 Groovera is no longer in operation.
+Groovera.
+New Radio.
+Cool Modern Grooves.
+True.